Everyone is talking about context engineering.

 PRD-style: "Improve onboarding completion rates."

-Intent-style: "Reduce drop-off at address entry by 30% without increasing fraud review failures.
-Completion is measured at the identity-verified state, not form submission."
+Intent-style: "Reduce drop-off at address entry without increasing fraud-review failures.
+Completion counts at the identity-verified state, not form submission — and the target traces to the friction we logged there."

 The first is a direction.
 The second is a specification an agent — or a team — can execute against and verify.
-It defines the metric, the constraint, and the boundary.
+It names the metric, the constraint, the boundary, and the evidence behind it.

-This isn't better specs with a new label.
+It knows why the feature exists, what counts as done, and where the boundaries are.
+That's fundamentally different from having more documents in the context window.
 Traditional specs describe what to build.
-Intent specs define what success looks like — the outcomes, the constraints, the edge cases, and the verification criteria — while deliberately leaving the implementation open.
+Intent specs define what success looks like — while deliberately leaving the implementation open.
 The difference is the difference between a blueprint and a mission brief.

 The Verification Gap